iremkapucuoglu/p4b-website/content/en/what-is-goat.md

 heading = "GOAT-live"
 icon = "location"
 page = "en/goatlive.md"
 text = "Here you can find our demo versions of GOAT.
-They are frequently equipped with new features and up-to-date data." url = "/goatlive/"
+They are frequently enhanced with new features and up-to-date data." url = "/goatlive/"
 [[blocks.links]]
 heading = "Videos"